HAET2022/HAET2022.github.io/challenge.md

 # Dates

 - Competition submission deadline: 30 May 2022 (11:59 pm UTC-11).
+- Evaluations will be performed by: 10 June 2022 (11:59 pm UTC-11).
+- Workshop: 23 Jully 2022.

-You may contact us at ghouthi.bouklihacene@gmail.fr\bouklihg@mila.quebec if you need further details.
+You may contact us at ghouthi.bouklihacene@sony.com\bouklihg@mila.quebec if you need further details.